-That said, you’ll also want to prepare for the reaction you might receive.
+That said, you’ll also want to prepare for the reaction you might receive when quitting a job.
 It probably won’t be a screaming fit (I hope), but it might be a counteroffer or a guilt trip to try to get you to stay longer than the notice you’ve given.
-These are pretty normal, too, and Muse expert Katie Douthwaite Wolf walks through these scenarios and more , and exactly how to plan for each one.
+These are pretty normal, too, and Muse expert Katie Douthwaite Wolf walks through these scenarios and more, and exactly how to plan for each one.

 Speaking of planning…

 I’ve definitely been so worried about the initial “So… I’m leaving…” line that I didn’t prep for anything else—and had to bumble my way through the rest of the conversation saying things like, “Um… I’m going to freelance?
 Maybe take some classes?”
 So take it from me: Before you go in, make sure you’re armed with and have practiced:

 The trick here is to be honest, but brief—no one needs to know all the details of your new company’s awesome perks or just how much more you’re making.
 If there’s a reason you can’t be totally open—you haven’t signed your offer letter, you’re going to a competitor—that’s OK, but give as much information as you can: “I can’t be public about it just yet, but it’s a marketing position at a startup where I’ll be doing highly creative social campaigns.”
 Or, if you’re quitting with nothing on the horizon—I’ve done that too!—something like, “I have several possible options, and I’m taking a few weeks off to recharge before I land.”

 Two weeks is the bare minimum, though if you have a high-level role, are in the midst of an extremely busy season or complex project, or aren’t easily replaceable, it’s worth thinking about giving a bit more.
 If you’re not sure how to decide, Muse career expert Jennifer Winter DeRome offers some good guidelines.